-If you’re a homeowner that lives in Minnesota than you should already understand the significance of winterizing your home.
+If you’re a Minnesota homeowner then you should already understand the significance of winterizing your home.
 But some of us don’t fully understand the benefits that come with updating your attic’s insulation and attic ventilation system.
-This is what we do and these are the three places you should understand when researching new insulation.
+These are the three places you should understand when researching new insulation.

 Energy companies such as Center Point Energy Rebate and Xcel Energy are asking residential homes to have 17-18 inches (R-value 50) of loose fill insulation in their attics.
 This amount of insulation has been proven to offer the best results for reducing energy loss.
 Fiberglass or cellulose insulation both offer great value to properties short on insulation.